Jumpers Knee Exericses

 Strengthening exercises are a very effective part of healing patella tendinopathy or jumpers knee.
 But knowing which exercises to do and when to do them is essential.

-As soon as pain allows exercises can begin.
 It is likely that even the more serious patella tendon injuries can begin with isometric or static contractions of the quadriceps muscles.
-Strengthening for the calf muscles calf raises are also important and can be done without much strain on the patella tendon at all.
+Strengthening for the calf raises is also important and can be done without much strain on the patella tendon at all.
 The athlete should progress to single leg eccentric squat exercises as soon as possible.
 Applying ice or cold therapy after performing the exercises can help avoid any pain and inflammation.

 Initially begin with 3 sets of 8 repetitions holding for 5 seconds and build up to 4 sets of 12 repetitions holding for 10 seconds.
 If it is painful during, after or the next day then reduce the load.
 Athletes with good quadriceps bulk should aim to progress onto single leg eccentric squats as soon as possible.